niyaan21/thereportgenscholar/README.md

 *   **Account Settings:** Manage profile, preferences (theme, notifications, interface), and research history (with export/import).
 *   **Dynamic Particle Background:** Visually engaging background that adapts to light/dark themes.

+## 🚀 Planned Future Features

+Foss AI is continuously evolving.
+Here are some of the exciting capabilities on our roadmap:

+*   **Interview Transcription & Analysis:** Upload audio/video files for automated transcription and AI-powered thematic analysis, sentiment detection, and key insight extraction.
+*   **Plagiarism Detection:** Integrated similarity checking for generated content to ensure originality and proper attribution.
+*   **Multi-language Support:** Capabilities to conduct research, process inputs, and generate reports in a variety of languages.
+*   **Research Timeline Visualization:** Interactive tools to create and visualize research project timelines, milestones, and progress.
+*   **Voice-to-Text Research Notes:** Seamlessly capture ideas, notes, and observations on-the-go using audio input, automatically transcribed and organized.
+*   **Note-taking Apps Integration:** Direct synchronization of research notes, summaries, and reports with popular platforms like Notion and Obsidian.
+*   **Research Network Visualization:** Tools to map and explore connections between researchers, published papers, institutions, and key topics within a field.
+*   **Ethics Compliance Checker:** AI-assisted review to help identify potential ethical considerations and ensure research aligns with relevant guidelines.
+*   **Custom Report Templates:** Ability for users to create, save, and share report templates tailored to specific academic fields, journal requirements, or organizational standards.
+*   **Advanced Keyboard Shortcuts:** A comprehensive set of keyboard shortcuts for power users to navigate and operate Foss AI features with maximum efficiency.

 ## 🚀 Technology Stack

 *   **Framework:** [Next.js](https://nextjs.org/) (App Router, Server Components, Server Actions)